-Students who have experienced long-term educational disadvantage may apply to the Broadway Scheme, which falls under the banner of the University of Sydney’s Educational Access Scheme (EAS) coordinated by the Universities Admissions Centre (UAC).
+Domestic students who have experienced long-term educational disadvantage may apply to the Broadway Scheme, which is the University of Sydney’s Educational Access Scheme (EAS) coordinated by the Universities Admissions Centre (UAC).

-The scheme is mainly intended for current-year Australian Year 12 students who expect to receive an ATAR (or equivalent).
-Over 600 Broadway Scheme places are awarded to eligible applicants each year.
+This scheme is mainly intended for current-year Australian Year 12 students who expect to receive an ATAR (or equivalent).
+Over 600 Broadway Scheme paces are awarded to eligible applicants each year.

 Am I eligible?

-To be eligible for consideration, you will need to demonstrate that your educational performance during Year 11 and/or Year 12 (or equivalent) was seriously affected by circumstances beyond your control.
+To be eligible for consideration you will need to demonstrate that your educational performance during Year 11 and/or Year 12 (or equivalent) was/has been seriously affected by circumstances beyond your control.